 Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) (Courtesy of the Bureau of Meteorology (BOM) - Australia) Weak MJO activity was experienced during January.
 Enhanced convection developed near 80E and shifted to the Maritime continent followed by an area of suppressed convection.
 During late March and again in late April, two distinct areas of enhanced convection propagated eastward followed by suppressed convection thereafter.
 This activity was in part associated with MJO activity.
+During June, a couplet of areas of suppressed (enhanced) convection are evident and centered near 80E (140E).
 Time Longitude